 To use a Samsung Gear VR Headset, you must first become certified by a librarian.
 Certification will give you an overview of the equipment, controls, and safety considerations.
 To request a certification appointment, click here.

 If you've tried the Gear VR Headset and want to suggest a cool app, please let us know by filling out the form here.

-This fall, we will be launching "Enter the Virtual World" classes, which will provide an introduction to VR technology and take you on a guided virtual experience.
-Check back here in September for dates and details!
+We are launching "Enter the Virtual World" classes, which will provide an introduction to VR technology and take you on a guided virtual experience.
+Click to sign up today: